islam-Abdulhameid/Gender-disparities-in-education-mock-project/README.md

-This was written with the intentions of creating a dashboard in PowerBI, however the project was abandonded
+This was written with the intentions of creating a dashboard in PowerBI

 the main purpose of the SQl code is to clean and process (do calculations) on the data to make it ready for visualisation